hbmorrison/qmk_firmware/keyboards/ferris/keymaps/hbmorrison/readme.md

-The base layer uses [Colemak DH](https://colemakmods.github.io/mod-dh/) [2020](https://forum.colemak.com/topic/2638-announcement-a-change-to-colemakdh/), with `Shift` on the outside left thumb key, `Space` on the inside left thumb key, `Enter` on the inside right thumb key and `Sym Layer` on the outside right thumb key.
+The base layer uses [Colemak DH](https://colemakmods.github.io/mod-dh/) [2020](https://forum.colemak.com/topic/2638-announcement-a-change-to-colemakdh/), with a `Shift` thumb key on the outside left , a `Space` thumb key on the inside left, an `Enter` thumb key on the inside right and a `Sym Layer` thumb key on the outside right.
 The `Backspace` key is available at the top right.

-When tapped, the `Shift` key capitalises or shifts the next key that is tapped.
+When tapped, the `Shift` thumb key capitalises or shifts the next key that is tapped.
 It does nothing when held down.
-The `Sym Layer` key switches the keyboard into the **symbol layer** for one key press only, and the keyboard will return to the **base layer** immediately after a symbol key has been tapped.
+The `Sym Layer` thumb key switches the keyboard into the **symbol layer** for one key press only, and the keyboard will return to the **base layer** immediately after a symbol key has been tapped.

 Tap dance is enabled and double taps on the following keys produce different key
 presses: